 Dental implant surgery typically takes place in three stages.
-In the first stage Dr. Lee Fitzgerald will examine your status and determine the best position and if you are a candidate for dental implants.
-The second stage is the oral surgery, in which the implant posts are inserted.
+In the first stage, our doctors will examine your status and determine the best position and if you are a candidate for dental implants.
+The second stage is the dental surgery, in which the implant posts are inserted.
 The third stage is when your implants will receive their permanent restoration (crown, partial, or denture).

 To determine that you are an implant candidate, our staff will take digital x-rays and/or a cone beam CAT scan to find the ideal location for your implants.
-Dr. Fitzgerald will precisely locate the ideal position to ensure the success of your dental implants.
+Our doctors will precisely locate the ideal position to ensure the success of your dental implants.
 Next, the doctor will determine if you have adequate bone density to receive dental implants.

-After we have determined the precise location for the dental implants, then we will place them during a brief surgery.
-You can visit our pre-op instructions page for directions prior to oral surgery.
-During the surgery, Dr. Fitzgerald will make a small hole to fit the width and length of the implant and then thread the implant into place.
+After we have determined the precise location for the dental implants, we will place them during a brief surgery.
+You can visit our pre-op instructions page for directions to follow prior to dental surgery.
+During the surgery, our doctors will make a small hole to fit the width and length of the implant and then thread the implant into place.

 If additional bone is required to stabilize the dental implant, it may be placed at this time or at a separate appointment prior to implant placement.
-Dr. Fitzgerald will explain this in detail as needed.
+Your doctor will explain this in detail as needed.

-After your implants have healed, you will come in for the third stage in which Dr. Fitzgerald will place your permanent teeth.
-This may be a crown, partial, or denture depending on your unique case.
+After your implants have healed, you will come in for the third stage, in which our doctors will place your permanent teeth.
+This may be a crown, partial, or denture, depending on your unique case.
 Once the teeth are secured, you can enjoy a full smile that feels, looks, and functions naturally.

 Implant planning, surgery, and placement are highly predictable.
 Overall, dental implants have a 98% success rate.
 They are the first choice in tooth replacement and the standard for quality dental care.

-If you have any questions about oral surgery or the dental implant process, don’t hesitate to call the Dallas Dental Implant Center.
+If you have any questions about dental surgery or the dental implant process, don’t hesitate to call us at 972-612-7800.
 One of our staff will be happy to thoroughly explain the details of your treatment.
-Dr. Fitzgerald provides state-of-the-art, personalized implant dentistry for residents of Dallas including the suburbs of Plano, McKinney, and Frisco.
+Forte Implant Center provides state-of-the-art, personalized general dentistry and implant dentistry for residents of Dallas including the suburbs of Plano, McKinney, and Frisco.